thussenthan/Senior-Thesis_2024/README.md

 - Data Analysis Pipelines: Scripts such as batch_compile.py, animal_wise.py, and session_wise.py process behavioral data, extracting metrics like the conditioned response (CR) amplitude, timing, and rate of rise.
 These analyses assess the impact of different stimulation durations (one-second versus two-second protocols) on learning performance.
 - Research Insights: The project aims to elucidate the temporal dynamics of LC–INT interactions, contributing to our understanding of neuromodulation in learning and memory.
 Findings suggest that precise, time-dependent activation of LC axons can significantly alter the expression of learned behaviors.

-This codebase, along with detailed documentation and accompanying data, offers a resource for researchers interested in neurobiological mechanisms of learning, optogenetic interventions, and advanced behavioral analysis.
+This codebase, representing the initial work for the project, along with detailed documentation and accompanying data, offers a resource for researchers interested in neurobiological mechanisms of learning, optogenetic interventions, and advanced behavioral analysis.

 ### Structure
 This repository is organized into three main directories: